 One Health Antimicrobial Resistance (OHAR)

 The OHAR group conducts research on discovery and development of solutions for improving diagnosis and antimicrobial therapy of bacterial infections in veterinary medicine using a One Health approach based on the recognition that the health of people is connected to the health of animals.
-The group has two strategic focus areas:
+The group has two strategic objectives:

 Photo of group members in lab